mengfanwang/EmbryoPrjCode/src_code_cellTracker/ReadMe Mengfan.txt

 		.cycle_track ---------- = true using mcc = false using mcf
 		.n_nodes -------------- nodes of graph = 2*particleNum + 1/2
 		.excess_node ---------- [1 g.nodes] source and sink for mcf graph
+		.trackLength4var ------ tracks with smaller length will not be used for estimation .jumpCost ------------- moveInfo.jumpRatio
+		.applyDrift2allCoordinate =True update coordinate location = False update cost in 2.19 .useOldArcProps ------- use old movieInfo.arc_avg_mid_std in 2.16

 Part 2: Tracking
 	|---2.1	mcfTracking_cell